Wire Jewelry Making: Explore Basket Weaving Techniques with Wire Jewelry Artists

 It dawns on me, after my conversations with these artists, that although wire is stronger than most traditional basketry materials, it nevertheless does bear emphasizing that the wire needs to be handled just as delicately as the most fragile grass or natural material to ensure smooth coiling and wrapping when using it to weave.
 And that delicate approach does indeed mean approaching it slowly, deliberately, meditatively.
 I think that slow approach is manifested in the beauty of wire-woven jewelry, which often has a pattern and rhythm that can be quite alluring.
 And that allure is the magic that comes from art. -RSW

-To get more articles as well as how-to tutorials that showcase the work of the finest wire jewelry artists, subscribe to Step-by-Step Wire Jewelry magazine.
+To get more articles as well as how-to tutorials that showcase the work of the finest wire jewelry artists, check out all the back issues of Step-by-Step Wire Jewelry magazine.